 - Local officials from many Massachusetts coastal communities.

-The early success of StormSmart Coasts in Massachusetts quickly led to the development of a national network.
-NOAA, the Northeast Regional Ocean Council, the Gulf of Mexico Alliance, and others represents the StormSmart Coasts Network.
-The StormSmart Coasts National Network website provides local decision makers with information on erosion, flooding, storms, and sea level rise and has helped them connect and collaborate.
+The success of StormSmart Coasts in Massachusetts led to the development of a national StormSmart website and network in 2009.
+NOAA, the Northeast Regional Ocean Council, the Gulf of Mexico Alliance, and others have supported StormSmart.
+StormSmart Connect provides local decision makers and other coastal professionals with the opportunity to connect and collaborate online.